Work in Residence Life

 Are there other jobs available in residence?

 We recruit candidates as needed for administrative/support positions such as front desk services and housekeeping.
-Visit UBC Human Resources to check for vacancies and to apply.
+Visit SHCS Careers to learn more.
 Summer housekeeping jobs are posted in January/February.
 UBC Food Services also recruits part-time workers as needed.
+You can also find available SHCS and other UBC positions at UBC Staff Careers.

 Are there jobs available at Acadia Park?